Earned distribution

 Scanned by AnswerMeter

-<a href="https://www.answermeter.com" rel="noopener" target="_blank"><img src="https://www.answermeter.com/badges/answermeter-ai-visibility.svg" alt="Scanned by AnswerMeter" width="220" height="44" /></a>
+<a href="https://www.answermeter.com/" rel="noopener" target="_blank"><img src="https://www.answermeter.com/badges/answermeter-ai-visibility.svg" alt="Scanned by AnswerMeter" width="220" height="44" /></a>

-Public report link
+Latest public report link

-<a href="https://www.answermeter.com/reports/YOUR_REPORT_ID" rel="noopener" target="_blank">View our AI visibility report on AnswerMeter</a>
+<a href="https://www.answermeter.com/reports/145ab8f295dfbbd6" rel="noopener" target="_blank">Cathovaai AI visibility report on AnswerMeter</a>

 Founder update citation

-Best for build-in-public posts and investor/customer updates.
+Best for build-in-public posts and investor or customer updates.

 Why it can compound